Meet The Team – Seb

 How did you first get interested in Antarctica?
 When I joined the Royal Navy, I was introduced to such characters as Captain Scott and Sir Ernest Shackleton amongst other notable leaders.
 The way in which these two men managed their teams on expedition were taught to young sailors as part of ‘Leadership and Command Courses’ prior to being promoted into positions of responsibility.
 I went through that process and soon after being promoted as Petty Officer, I was deployed to South Atlantic, thrust into the breach, in charge of a team of 9 engineers and a single Lynx helicopter aboard an air defence destroyer (HMS Manchester)

 What’s your favourite thing about Antarctica?
-I love everything about the Antarctic, its natural beauty, it’s biodiversity, but I find it’s short human history most interesting of all.
-After spending a good portion of my young adult life serving in the military, I retired from the Armed Forces in order to keep my promise to return to place I fell in love with.
-I was inspired by it’s history, and it draws me back, everyday of my life.
+I love everything about the Antarctic, its natural beauty, and its biodiversity, but I find its short human history most interesting of all.
+After spending a good portion of my young adult life serving in the military, I retired from the Armed Forces in order to keep my promise to return to the place I fell in love with.
+I was inspired by its history, and it draws me back, every day of my life.

-Tell us about your job: After I retired from the British Armed Forces, I retrained as polar historian wilderness medic and expedition guide.
+Tell us about your job: After I retired from the British Armed Forces, I retrained as a polar historian wilderness medic and expedition guide.
 My job at PL is as the embarked polar historian, I like to refer to it as the ‘ship’s storyteller’.
-The other role I perform at times is as the Education Coordinator, responsible for ensuring that ship guest return home inspired and informed by combined both the outdoor experience with an educational onboard the ship.
+The other role I perform at times is as the Education Coordinator, responsible for ensuring that ship guests return home inspired and informed by combining both the outdoor experience with an educational onboard the ship.

 What are your favourite hobbies?
 My favourite hobby is rather nerdy, I enjoy digging through dusty archive material, particularly old maps, documents and books.
 As a historian, I draw my inspiration for storytelling from contemporary accounts of past polar expeditions and events however, I always research the original source material to get a better understanding of events.
 There is something very special about handling original letters written by Sir Ernest Shackleton!